Cantex Mine Development (CVE:CD) Trading 24.1% Higher – Should You Buy?

 Cantex Mine Development Corp.
-(CVE:CD – Get Free Report)’s share price rose 24.1% on Saturday .
+(CVE:CD – Get Free Report) shares traded up 24.1% during mid-day trading on Friday .
 The stock traded as high as C$0.21 and last traded at C$0.18.
-Approximately 320,105 shares changed hands during mid-day trading, an increase of 179% from the average daily volume of 114,811 shares.
+318,605 shares were traded during mid-day trading, an increase of 178% from the average session volume of 114,770 shares.
 The stock had previously closed at C$0.15.

 Cantex Mine Development Price Performance